Apply for NFFF Scholarship by March 1, 2026.

 Scholarships

-The Foundation offers financial assistance for post-secondary education and training to spouses, life partners, children and stepchildren of firefighters honored at the National Fallen Firefighters Memorial.
-Children and stepchildren must be under age 30 and have been under age 22 at the time of the firefighter’s death.
+The Foundation provides post-secondary education and training assistance to spouses, life partners, children, and stepchildren of firefighters honored at the National Fallen Firefighters Memorial.
+Scholarships support any undergraduate and graduate studies, vocational-technical education, certification programs, and job training at in-state or out-of-state public and private schools.
+Children and stepchildren must be under age 30 and must have been under age 22 at the time of the firefighter’s death to be eligible.

 NFFF Scholarship Program